 The Empress Hotel?

 Yes.
-It really existed AND it really did collapse.
+It really existed and it really did collapse.
 The Empress Hotel was the name of an abandoned hotel and 'flop house' in downtown Toronto, Canada.
-It stood at the corner of Gould and Yonge Streets, right across from the Ryerson University library.
+It stood at the corner of Gould Street and Yonge Street, right across from the Ryerson University library.
 The ground level was still occupied by retail but most of the upper floors were abandoned.
-Fact is, the building was pretty much in a condemned state because of the adbsentee owners.
+Fact is, the building was pretty much in a condemned state because of the absentee owners.
 One night the building caught fire and collapsed; arson was suspected.
 Nobody was injured.
 At time of this writing, an empty gravel filled lot is all that remains.

 The description of the creature's clothes and those of the boy 'Chris' are very realistic?